-Tax Planning and Compliance for International Airline Professionals (Classroom, 3 days)
+Tax Planning and Compliance for International Airline Professionals (classroom)

 This introductory course will provide you with insight and knowledge into indirect and direct taxation as it relates to the aviation sector, as well as the tax treatment of flight and cabin crew members.
 You will learn about the different tax systems, the various tax treaty conventions, and the related database and software relevant to taxation in the aviation industry.
 Develop the necessary skills to identify key issues in order to mitigate the possible tax risks faced by your business.

 This course is available at IATA Training Centers and Regional Training Partner locations, and on-demand as in-house training.

 - This classroom course provides 3 days (24 hours) of instruction delivered by an official IATA Instructor.